GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

     metadata:
       team: team-3
 ```
-Each `rule_binding` must define one of the field `entity_id` or `entity_uri` and all of the fields `column_id`, `row_filter_id`, and `rule_ids`. `entity_id` refers to the table being validated, `entity_uri` is the URI path in a remote metadata registry that references the table being validated, `column_id` refers to the column in the table to be validated, `row_filter_id` refers to a filter condition to select rows in-scope for validation, and `rule_ids` refers to the list of data quality validation rules to apply on the selected column and rows.
+Each `rule_binding` must define one of the fields:

+- `entity_id` or `entity_uri` and
+- all of the fields `column_id`, `row_filter_id`, and `rule_ids`.

+`entity_id` refers to the table being validated, `entity_uri` is the URI path in a remote metadata registry that references the table being validated, `column_id` refers to the column in the table to be validated, `row_filter_id` refers to a filter condition to select rows in-scope for validation, and `rule_ids` refers to the list of data quality validation rules to apply on the selected column and rows.

 If `incremental_time_filter_column_id` is set to a monotonically-increasing timestamp column in an append-only table, `CloudDQ` on each run will only validate rows where the timestamp specified in `incremental_time_filter_column_id` is higher than the timestamp of the last run.
 This allows CloudDQ to perform incremental validation without scanning the entire table everytime.
 If `incremental_time_filter_column_id` is not set, `CloudDQ` will validate all rows matching the `row_filter_id` on each run.

-Under the `metadata` config, you may add any key-value pairs that will be added as a JSON on each DQ summary row output.
+Under the `metadata` config, you may add any key-value pairs that will be added as a JSON on each [DQ summary output record](OVERVIEW.md#consuming-clouddq-outputs).
 For example, this can be the team responsible for a `rule_binding`, the table type (raw, curated, reference).
 The JSON allows custom aggregations and drilldowns over the summary data.

+> TODO Rephrase the above

 #### Rule Dimensions

 **Rule Dimensions**: defines the allowed list of Data Quality rule dimensions that a Data Quality `Rule` can define in the corresponding `dimension` field.

 ```yaml